mac3k/SQL-data-academy-project/README.md

 # SQL data_academy_project
-Project for obtaining certification and graduation from the Engeto IT School Data Academy.
-Discord name: marcel.suf
+Project for obtaining certification and graduation from the Engeto IT School Data Academy.<br /> Discord name: marcel.suf

 ## Project Assignment